Elephant's Foot (Chernobyl): Origin

-The Elephant's Foot is a mass of black corium with many layers, resembling tree bark and glass.
-It was formed during the Chernobyl disaster of April 1986 from a lava-like mixture of molten core material that had escaped the reactor enclosure, materials from the reactor itself, and structural components of the plant such as concrete and metal.
-The Foot was discovered in December 1986 in Room 217/2, 15 m to the southeast of the ruined reactor and 6 m above ground level.
-The material making up the Elephant's Foot had melted through at least 2 m of reinforced concrete, then flowed through pipes and fissures and down a hallway to reach its current location.
+The Elephant's Foot is a mass of black corium with many layers, resembling tree bark and glass when it was initially discovered.
+It was formed during the Chernobyl disaster of April 1986 from a lava-like mixture of molten core materials such as zirconium and uranium oxide, materials from the Lower Biological Shield of the reactor such as steel and serpentinite, silicates and various construction materials like concrete and sand.